Azure-Samples/netappfiles-dotnetcore-snapshot-policy-sdk-sample/README.md

     ```
 1. Make sure you change the variables located at **netappfiles-dotnetcore-dual-protocol-sdk-sample\src\anf-dotnetcore-dual-protocol-sdk-sample\program.cs at RunAsync method.**
 1. Change folder to **netappfiles-dotnetcore-dual-protocol-sdk-sample\src\anf-dotnetcore-dual-protocol-sdk-sample**
-1. Since we're using service principal authentication flow, make sure you have the **azureauth.json** and its environment variable with the path to it defined (as previously described)
+1. Since we're using service principal authentication flow, make sure you have the **azureauth.json** and its environment variable with the path to it defined (as previously described).
 1. Build the console application
     ```powershell
     dotnet build